LandscapeGeoinformatics/geopython-ut-2019-course/source/L0/Installing_Miniconda_GIS.rst

 .. admonition:: BEWARE:

-    Please don't do this, because you already have the environment install via the ``enviroment.yml`` configuration above.
+    Please don't do the following steps, because you already have the environment install via the ``enviroment.yml`` configuration above.

+If you would create your environment manually, it would go like that:

 .. code::